-- 1. Question and answer - 2.
-Explanation
+- 1. Question and answer

+- 2. Explanation

-3. Class discussion
+- 3. Class discussion

 - 1. Use question and answer method to do Activity 8 with the students as a class.
 Get as many answers as possible.
 Tell them to give examples that they know, of people who failed to take up their roles and what befell them later.
-For example; my neighbour did not store firewood properly, when it rained, she had to go borrowing in the village while other people were enjoying the warmth of their fire places. - 2.
-Use the above exercise to explain to the students the importance of taking responsibility.
+For example; my neighbour did not store firewood properly, when it rained, she had to go borrowing in the village while other people were enjoying the warmth of their fire places. - Use the above exercise to explain to the students the importance of taking responsibility.
 Use the Student's Book as a guide. - 3.
-Select one student to read aloud the story in Exercise 5 and lead the class in discussing the questions on page 29 of the Student's Book. .

-4. Close the discussion by stressing the importance of knowing and fulfilling one's personal responsibility.
+Select one student to read aloud the story in Exercise 5 and lead the class in discussing the questions . - 4.
+Close the discussion by stressing the importance of knowing and fulfilling one's personal responsibility.